EvWilson/spelunk.nvim/README.md

 ![Help](assets/help.png)

 ### Lualine integration
 A default integration with [lualine](https://github.com/nvim-lualine/lualine.nvim) is provided to show the number of active bookmarks in the current buffer.
 You may override the prefix for this string in the config map above.
+The result of the provided configuration here can be seen in the demo video above, in the bottom left of the screen.
 ```lua
   {
     'nvim-lualine/lualine.nvim',